 Pseudois nayaur Hodgson, 1833

-The evolutionary relationships between Bharal, true sheep and true goats are unclear, but the general assumption is that the genus originated from common ancestral goat stock in the early Pliocene (Thenius and Hofer, 1960).
-Thus the genus is more closely related to goats (Capra sp.) than to sheep (Ovis sp.).
-Pseudois nayaur will hybridize with domestic goats but not with domestic sheep.
+The evolutionary relationships between Bharal, true sheep and true goats is clear today.
+As far back as the 1960ies the general assumption was that the genus originated from common ancestral goat stock in the early Pliocene (Thenius and Hofer, 1960).
+Then Hassanin et al. (1998) determined the molecular systematics of the subfamily Caprinae on basis of cytochrome b sequences and made clear that Bharal are closer to Wild Goats (Capra) and the Himalayan Thar (Hemitragus jemlahicus) than to Wild Sheep (Ovis).
+Another hint to this relationship: Pseudois nayaur hybridises with domestic goats but not with domestic sheep.

-This species is found in Bhutan, China (Gansu, South Inner Mongolia , Ningxia-Inner Mongolia border, Qinghai, Shaanxi , Sichuan, Tibet, south-eastern Xinjiang Uyghur Autonomous Region, and northern Yunnan), northern India, northern Myanmar (Rabinowitz and Tun Khaing 1998), Nepal, and northern Pakistan.
+The Bharal is found in Bhutan, China (Gansu, South Inner Mongolia , Ningxia-Inner Mongolia border, Qinghai, Shaanxi , Sichuan, Tibet, south-eastern Xinjiang Uyghur Autonomous Region, and northern Yunnan), northern India, northern Myanmar (Rabinowitz and Tun Khaing 1998), Nepal, northern Pakistan and probably Tajikistan [6, 11].

 China: Its distribution runs from western Tibet, southwestern Xinjiang (Schaller et al. 1987) where there are small populations in the mountains bordering the western edge of Aru Co, extending eastwards with in scattered populations throughout the autonomous region.
 It also occurs in southern Xinjiang, along the Kunlun Mountains and in the Arjin Mountains.
 It is present in most mountain ranges of western and southern Qinghai into eastern Sichuan and northwestern Yunnan, as well as in the Qilian and associated ranges of Gansu.
 The eastern extent of its current distribution appears to be in the Helan Shan, which form the western border of Ningxia Hui Autonomous Region (with Inner Mongolia).